atedstone/gnssice/README.md

 Pre-requisites:

-- Firstly, make sure you have appropriate `.cmd` files for your base station site.
-See existing options in the `lev_gps_config` repository.
-Initial recommendation for shorter baselines with 10-15sec sampling would be to use `TRACK_levb.cmd` as a template.
-For longer baselines with sparser sampling, use `TRACK_kely.cmd` as a template.
 - A number of additional arguments are hard-set in the cmd files created for each base station, (e.g. levb, kely), e.g. site_stats and bf_set.
 These probably don't need to be modified from their default values...
 - Open `process_dgps.py` and ensure that the default parameters for processing with your base station are set up - follow the format in the file.
 Again, set initial values based on recommendation above, unless you've more specific information to go on...